Amazon’s Zoox Launches Free, Driverless Rides in San Francisco

 The Bigger Picture

-Amazon has been investing to industrialize the service, including a manufacturing site in Hayward, California, that Zoox says can eventually produce up to 10,000 vehicles a year.
+Amazon has been investing in industrializing the service, including a manufacturing site in Hayward, California, that Zoox says can eventually produce up to 10,000 vehicles a year.
 The company’s point‑to‑point approach in San Francisco, compared with more fixed pickup spots in Las Vegas, suggests it’s preparing for everyday ride‑hailing patterns—albeit with a small initial footprint and tight controls.
-Safety, cost and regulatory scrutiny remain the sector’s gating factors, but the free pilot offers a real‑world look at whether riders will embrace a driverless cabin with face‑to‑face seating and no human controls.
+Safety, cost, and regulatory scrutiny remain the sector’s gating factors, but the free pilot offers a real‑world look at whether riders will embrace a driverless cabin with face‑to‑face seating and no human controls.

 Zoox plans gradual expansion as more vehicles come online and regulators weigh commercial approvals.
 The company has signaled ambitions to enter additional U.S. cities, but near‑term progress will hinge on performance in San Francisco, lessons from Las Vegas, and the pace of permits needed to start charging fares.